 If you’re installing new walls, a pro will do it better and in less time than you can.
 “Hire someone to put up the walls and finish the drywall,” suggests Teris Pantazes, CEO of EFynch.com, which connects consumers with remodeling professionals in the Baltimore area.
 “But do the painting yourself to save money.”
 He suggests that you choose a light color, to help offset any lack of natural light.

 You have three options here: sheetrock, ceiling tiles or painting.
 “Ceiling tiles can be extremely useful in the basement,” says Pantazes, since they make it easy to access water or sewer pipes and electric lines.
 But, he adds, “ceiling tiles are somewhat troublesome to install—they need to be done right and perfectly square.”
 Sheetrocking is cheaper, says Pantazes, but cutting into the sheetrock later for any repairs is a pain.
-The simplest?
+The simplest for your finished basement?
 Painting, if you don’t mind the rehabbed-industrial look—and you can do it yourself.

 You can save on the cost to finish a basement by doing things not bound by codes: installing trim or doors, painting walls and woodwork, and installing flooring, says Buckeye Basements’ Jon Smith.
 Beyond that, count on using some pros.
 “When it comes to the framing, electrical, HVAC and the related calculations as to combustion air, insulation/firestopping, and plumbing work,” he says, “these all must be inspected by local municipalities and building departments in many locations.”
 And these types of projects can cause a lot of headaches if you DIY.
 “A lot of people start to tackle the basement-finishing process themselves,” says Leah Smith.
 “But they call us because they didn’t get permits—and then get stuck and need a rescue.”